 You can also take this guided historical tour along the coast (NOT the town) where you’ll not only learn about the local flora and fauna but historical facts, such as the Muslim influence on the region and even a World War II battle!

-9. Take a sunrise SUP tour to the caves
+9. Take a SUP river tour

 10. Ride in a jeep and discover hidden gems